|

 An article on the "Investopedia" investor education and news website

 covers: From that article: "Never just throw away your old share certificates.
 They can still be worth something.
 Here are a few steps you can do to help determine their value: - Contact your Stock Brokerage to look up the share certificate's CUSIP number.
 [If there is no CUSIP number on the certificate.] - Figure out whether the company is still publicly traded.
 [The HPAA has that information here: HPAA Stock Decoder ] - Call the share certificate's transfer agent (the agent should be listed on the certificate.)"
 HPAA advice: Your HP, HPE, and spinoff stock was probably not all held in one place.
 Alumni have reported two steps that should be followed when dealing with paper stock certificates: 1.
 Contact the transfer agent.
 Every company that issues stock has a Stock transfer agent that the company pays to keep track of all the shares.
 The point of contact is the transfer agent, not the company.
 Dividend payments and stockholder communications are sent the address on file with the transfer agent.
 Your employer does not update that address for you.
 (More on transfer agents: Where's my stock? ) The transfer agent should be able to tell you what happened with that lot of stock.
 (If transfer agent is not named on the certificate or can't be reached, see HPAA Stock Decoder ) It is possible that the shares were cashed out by declaring to the transfer agent that the certificate was lost.
 In that case, this would have been done: "Purchase an indemnity bond to protect the company against the chance that the lost certificate may be presented at a later date." https://www.investopedia.com/terms/s/share-certificate.asp 2.
 Check for unclaimed property.
-The shares -- or an uncashed payment check for the shares -- may have been treated as unclaimed property.
+To check for lost stock and uncashed payout or dividend checks: Unclaimed Property

-Keep your postal address current on every financial account.
-And run an "unclaimed property" search every year.
+Keep address current on every financial account.
+Run easy unclaimed property search every year.

 Employer does not update your address.
-Financial institutions are required to turn over inactive accounts to the state.
 A copy of the certificate should serve as proof of ownership.
 If you have stock records or paper stock certificates for a predecessor or successor company: Agilent (A) Autonomy (AUTNF) Compaq (CPQ) DEC (DEC) DXC (DXC) EDS (EDS) Juniper (JNPR) Keysight (KEYS) Micro Focus (MFGP) Perspecta (PRSP) Plantronics (POLY) Tandem (TDM) Other Predecessor Companies

 |